geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

    -visibilities <visibilities>
 ```

+You can also ingest data with visibilities using geomesa command line tools by including the --visibilities option, specifically `--visibilities user` in this example.

 The visibility string can be anything valid for your Accumulo instance.
 For the rest of this exercise,
 we are going to assume the visibility string is `user`, and the Accumulo table is `gdelt_auths`.
 You
 can see the visibilities that are currently enabled for your user through the Accumulo shell: